-3. Public Meeting #1
+3. Public Meeting #1 (See Appendix C)

 An initial meeting will be held with residents, business and property owners, neighborhood representatives, and any other affected members of the public.
-NTMP staff could use mailing lists, changeable message signs, newspaper ads, or other items deemed necessary to inform the public of this meeting.
-Staff will also invite the City Council members for the ward and the sponsoring Council members.
+NTMP staff will use the previously assembled mailing lists, changeable message signs, newspaper ads, or other items deemed necessary to inform the public of this meeting.
 The primary purpose of this meeting is to share information between the parties involved.
 Staff will seek input from the public on the specific traffic problems associated with the "affected area".
 Staff will then educate the public about alternative techniques that can be used as traffic management tools for this area.
 Comments will be taken at the meeting or can be submitted to the City Engineer's Office after the meeting.
 They will be used to develop the alternatives in the next step of the process.

-4. Develop Alternatives
+4. Develop Plan

 Using input received from the public meeting, NTMP staff will summarize and prioritize the existing traffic concerns.
 A draft Plan will be developed to address the traffic issues.
-The Plan may include alternatives and a preferred alternative for addressing the issue identified.
+The Plan shall include prioritized alternatives, if any, for addressing the issue identified.
 The Plan could be a multi-phase solution.
 Potential solutions will be vetted by public agencies affected.